melanini/energy-tracker/NEXTAUTH_SETUP.md

    - Go to: https://myaccount.google.com/apppasswords
    - Select **Mail** as the app
    - Select **Other (Custom name)** as the device
-   - Enter a name like "EnergyFlow App"
+   - Enter a name like "Ryze App"
    - Click **Generate**
    - **Copy the 16-character password** (it will look like: `abcd efgh ijkl mnop`)